-- 8.3.1 Explain the use of models for risk management in the context of: - a) Pricing - b) Reserving - c) Valuation - d) Capital management including appropriate allowance for expenses.
-(B2) - 8.3.2 Explain the principles and process of setting assumptions for model inputs.
-(C2) - 8.3.3 Describe different methods of risk aggregation, explain their relative advantages and disadvantages and use these techniques to model dependencies.
-(C3) - 8.3.4 Explain the diversification benefits, allocation principles and risk contributions and how they can be used to allocate capital to risk faced by different business lines (C2)

-- 8.3.5 Apply various concepts of risk measures, including Value-at-Risk, Expected Shortfall and Stress scenarios/testing in relation to capital management (C3) - 8.3.6 Apply these models to practical problems in insurance, pensions or an emerging area of actuarial practice.
+- 8.3.1 Explain the use of models for risk management in the context of:

+- a) Pricing

+- b) Reserving

+- c) Valuation

+- d) Capital management

+including appropriate allowance for expenses.
+(B2)

+- 8.3.2 Explain the principles and process of setting assumptions for model inputs.
+(C2) - 8.3.3 Describe different methods of risk aggregation and explain their relative advantages and disadvantages.
+(B2) - 8.3.4 Apply these models to practical problems in insurance, pensions or an emerging area of actuarial practice.
 (C5)